MarkWarneke/Cloud-Automation-101/README.md

 - Each time you deploy, the infrastructure will be exactly the same
 - Easily change the resources you are using by changing code and not by changing infrastructure
 - Everything should be automated to:
-  - which will save a lot of time
+  - save time
-  - fewer manual configuration
+  - make fewer manual configuration
+  - only allow tested changes
-  - fewer errors
+  - ultimatly you will encounter fewer errors
 - All changes in the infrastructure are accessible in source control.
 - Source control gives great insight in why and what is changed and by whom.